Dalimil/Web-Design-Pirate/README.md

 ## TODO
 - It's painfully slow (devtools freeze) for large chunks of HTML (e.g. expedia html body) - maybe remove deep level innerHTML already in content scripts (assume interest in wrapper element)
+- external preview window should be kept updated automatically (on rerender - same as embeded iframe)
 - Slider to remove inner levels of HTML - show how many CSS lines it produces + rerender result + cache uncss calls
 - maybe perform repeated uncss requests with reduced css (from previous calls) and only first call with all stylesheets
 - Publish: https://developer.chrome.com/webstore/get_started_simple